 The Plan covers care provided by Primary Care Physicians and specialty care providers.
-Each Participant may use any In Network Doctor as his or her Primary Care Physician.
-The Plan also covers care provided by any specialty care provider the Participant chooses.
+Each Participant may use any In-Network Doctor who is a general or family practitioner, internist or pediatrician as his or her Primary Care Physician.
+The Plan also covers care provided by any specialty care provider the Participant chooses, including a behavioral health provider.
 Referrals are never needed to visit any specialty care provider.